Dum Mastam

 Dum Mastam is a 2022 Pakistani romantic comedy-drama film directed by Mohammed Ehteshamuddin, and produced by Adnan Siddiqui and Akhtar Husnain under Cereal Entertainment.
-Written by Amar Khan, the film stars Imran Ashraf and Amar Khan along with Sohail Ahmed, Saleem Meraj and Momin Saqib in supporting roles.
+Written by Amar Khan, the film stars Imran Ashraf and Amar Khan along with Sohail Ahmed, Saleem Mairaj and Momin Saqib in supporting roles.
 The film was released on Eid al-Fitr, 3 May 2022, by Hum Films.

 Plot

 The film revolves around two individuals from the Walled City of Lahore.
 Aliya, an ambitious and full of dreams girl who craves to become a big dancer and Sikandar Hayat Khan a.k.a.
 Bao, Aliya's neighbour who loves her.
 Being neighbours, they both have good relation with each other but Aliya has never thought about it.
 When Bao confesses his feelings for her, she denies straighly as she wants to focus on her dream.
 However, Bao sends his parents to her house with his proposal where she along with her family insults them.
 Bao bares it and tells her that she has left from his heart as she has disrespectful his parents.

 In dance class, Aliya meets with an accident and one of her legs becomes fractured due to Bao's mistake who leaves the rope of wheel, where she was sitting.
 It becomes impossible for her to fulfil the dream of becoming dancer with the fractured leg, so she decides to marry him.
 She asks Bao for marry her after which they both get marry.